-We all have lights outside at night.
-It makes you feel safe and allows you to see what is going on after dark in our area.
+We all have lights outside at night, both at our homes and places of business.
+Even communities provide lighting for their travelers throughout streets, parking lots, signs, and along sidewalks.
+It makes you feel safe and allows you to see what is going on after dark in your area.
 However, artificial light is a threat to wildlife.

-Finally, using long wavelength lights such as amber and red lamps provides enough lighting for us as humans to see; however, is not the right wavelength for most animals to notice.
+Finally, using long-wavelength lights such as amber and red lamps provide enough lighting for us as humans to see; however, is not the right wavelength for most animals to notice.
 These types of lamps will not disturb nocturnal animals.
 It will also not have them gravitate towards an area they are not wanted, especially if you live near a coast or wildlife area.

 Using one or more of these options doesn’t just benefit the animal population at night, but also provides cost benefits.
 In addition, since there isn’t as much wasted light for non-task-specific requirements, the amount of power used at night for lighting is much lower.
 Definitely a win-win for both the environment and your bottom line.